9.4. Configure Network Bridging Using a GUI

 - Connection name — Enter a descriptive name for your network connection.
 This name will be used to list this connection in the menu of the Network window.

 - Automatically connect to this network when it is available — Select this box if you want NetworkManager to auto-connect to this connection when it is available.
-See Section 2.3.3, “Connecting to a Network Automatically” for more information.
+See the section called “Editing an Existing Connection with control-center” for more information.

 - Automatically connect to VPN when using this connection — Select this box if you want NetworkManager to auto-connect to a VPN connection when it is available.
 Select the VPN from the dropdown menu.